 - the volume of future premium and the assumed lapse rate.
 A significant proportion of the Companies' business is written under Group Policies which provide for a guarantee of the continuation of the current premium rate for six months into the future, with the ability for the Companies to vary premium rates thereafter.
-These future premiums explain the negative SII Technical Provisions for NSLT Health and Life TPs and are part of the reason behind the significant reduction in Non-Life TPs. - the assumption for future management expenses, which is derived from the actual values for 2021 and the Companies' business plan for 2022-24; and - the future expected loss ratios which are derived from historical loss ratios.
+These future premiums explain the negative Technical Provisions for NSLT Health and Life TPs and are part of the reason behind the reduction in Non-Life TPs which otherwise have been higher when compared to the technical provisions without the future premiums. - the assumption for future management expenses, which is derived from the actual values for 2023 and the Companies' business plan for 2024-26; and - the future expected loss ratios which are derived from historical loss ratios.